How to get a personal loan on a low income

 Whether you need to consolidate debt, pay for a holiday or a home renovation, a personal loan can be a competitive option when you need a financial helping hand.

-If you have low income levels, getting approved for a personal loan can feel like an uphill battle.
-But don’t despair, there are still loan options available for low income earners.
+If you earn a lower income, getting approved for financing can feel like an uphill battle due to minimum income requirements in a lender's eligibility criteria.
+But don’t despair, there may still be options available for low income earners.

 What low income personal loan options are available?